We offer 3 day Mini-Pupillages at our Birmingham locationto applicants over the age of 18.

 How should I make an application?

-The Mini Pupillage process for 2018 is now open.
-The closing date for applications will be Friday 29th September 2017.
+The Mini Pupillage process for 2019 is now open.
+The closing date for applications for placements throughout 2019 will be Friday 28th September 2018.

-If you are interested in applying, please forward a Curriculum Vitae and a covering letter supporting your application, along with a completed Equal Opportunities Monitoring Form (EO Monitoring Form) to: firstname.lastname@example.org
+If you are interested in applying, please forward a Curriculum Vitae and a covering letter supporting your application, along with a completed Equal Opportunities Monitoring Form to: firstname.lastname@example.org